Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 (content:subjectiveevaluation)=
 # Subjective quality evaluation

 In speech processing applications where humans are the end-users, there humans are also the ultimate measure of performance and quality.
 *Subjective evaluation* refers to evaluation setups where human subjects measure or quantify performance and quality.
-From a top-level perspective the task is simple; subjects are asked to evaluate questions such as
+From a top-level perspective, the task is simple; subjects are asked to evaluate questions such as

 -   Does X sound good?